quark0/darts/README.md

 Instructions for acquiring PTB and WT2 can be found [here](https://github.com/salesforce/awd-lstm-lm).
 While CIFAR-10 can be automatically downloaded by torchvision, ImageNet needs to be manually downloaded (preferably to a SSD) following the instructions [here](https://github.com/pytorch/examples/tree/master/imagenet).

 ## Pretrained models
-The easist way to check whether your environment is compatible with ours is to evaluate the pretrained DARTS models.
+The easist way to get started is to evaluate our pretrained DARTS models.

 **CIFAR-10** ([cifar10_model.pt](https://drive.google.com/file/d/1Y13i4zKGKgjtWBdC0HWLavjO7wvEiGOc/view?usp=sharing))
 ```